ashwathipillai97/ashwathi-pillai/README.md

-- 🔭 I’m currently working on building two player Nash games + performing game theoretic analysis using Nashpy and Axelrod.
+- 🔭 I’m currently working on: building two player Nash games + performing game theoretic analysis using Nashpy and Axelrod.
-- 🌱 I’m currently learning p5.js for generative art.
+- 🌱 I’m currently learning: p5.js for generative art.
-- 👯 I’m looking to collaborate on designing a feminist citation system devoid of casteism.
+- 👯 I’m looking to collaborate on: designing a feminist citation system devoid of casteism.
 - 💬 Ask me about: user research or creative coding.
 - 📫 Reach me via email: a.pillai0620211@arts.ac.uk
 - ⚡ Fun fact about me: I like collecting cat postcards (gift me one and I shall love you forever).